As2909/Projects/Data Engineering Project - Youtube Comments/README.md

 # Data Engineering Project: YouTube Comments ETL

 ## Project Overview
 This project focuses on extracting, transforming, and loading (ETL) YouTube comments data using the YouTube Data API and Azure Blob Storage.
 The goal is to collect comments from a specific YouTube video, process them into a structured format, and store them in Azure Blob Storage for further analysis.
-Airflow is used to orchestrate the whole ETL process.
+Azure VM is used to run airflow and orchestrate the whole ETL process.

 ## Tools and Technologies Used
 - Azure VM instance